jonmiles/bootstrap-treeview/README.md

 Whether or not a node can be unselected without another node first being selected.

+#### allowReselect
+Boolean.
+Default: false

+Whether or not a node can be reselected when its already selected, used in conjunction with preventUnselect.

 #### selectedIcon
 String, class name(s).
 Default: "glyphicon glyphicon-stop" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)